-Indigenous Student Services/First Nations House offers students the opportunity to meet with Elders and Traditional Teachers for support, guidance and teachings.
-Opportunities to meet with one on one with Elders and Traditional Teachers is vital for some Indigenous community members.
-The University is committed to forming and affirming respectful relationships with Elders and Traditional Teachers and the Indigenous knowledges they carry.
-Individuals recognized by the Indigenous community of Toronto as Elders are respected and honoured as keepers of wisdom.
+First Nations House – Indigenous Student Services offers students the opportunity to meet with Traditional Teachers for support, guidance and teachings.
+Opportunities to meet one-on-one with Traditional Teachers is important for Indigenous community members.
+The University is committed to forming and affirming respectful relationships with Traditional Teachers and the Indigenous knowledges they carry.
+Individuals recognized by the Indigenous community of Toronto as Traditional Teachers are respected and honoured as keepers of wisdom.

 The University of Toronto is located in the territory known as the Dish with One Spoon.
-Indigenous Student Services/First Nations House invites Elders and Traditional Teachers from a variety of communities and experiences to provide teachings.
-To find out when the next teaching is being held check out our events listings on our Facebook page, follow us on Twitter or join our FNH Listserv to receive weekly information about upcoming events and opportunities.
+First Nations House Indigenous Student Services invites Traditional Teachers from a variety of communities and experiences to provide teachings.
+To find out when the next teaching is being held, check out our events listings on our Facebook page, follow us on Twitter, Instagram or TikTok, or subscribe to the FNH newsletter to receive weekly information about upcoming events and opportunities.

 -